cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/GettingStarted.md

 ### Standard Install

-A standard install gives you more visibility and control around your particular setup.
+A standard installation gives you more visibility and control around your particular setup.

 ```
 yarn install